-THIRTY DAYS AFTER THE THIRD ROOMMATE'S REPLACEMENT IS FOUND AND THE REPLACEMENT COMMITS TO A MOVE-IN, THE 150 SQUARE FOOT FURNISHED DOUBLE BEDROOM, WITH 1 LARGE EAST-FACING WINDOW AND ACCESS TO A SEMI-PRIVATE BATHROOM (SHARED WITH 1 PERSON) WILL BE AVAILABLE.
+WHEN A REPLACEMENT FOR THE THIRD ROOMMATE COMMITS TO A MOVE- IN, THE THIRD ROOMMATE WILL BE INFORMED, AND THE 150' FURNISHED DOUBLE BEDROOM, WITH 1 LARGE EAST-FACING WINDOW AND A SEMI-PRIVATE BATHROOM (SHARED WITH 1 PERSON) WILL BE AVAILABLE 30 DAYS LATER.

 There will be two other male roommates, or a total of three people sharing the 3 bedroom, 2 bathroom apartment.

-MANY OTHER PIX CAN BE SENT TO YOU BY EMAIL, SPARE ROOM ALLOWS ONLY 9.
+MANY OTHER PIX OF THE APARTMENT CAN BE SENT TO YOU BY EMAIL, SPARE ROOM ALLOWS ONLY 9.

-I have lived in the apt since 2011.
+I have lived in the apartment since 2011.

-THE BEDROOM HAS A NEW, QUEEN-SIZED, HIGH QUALITY MATTRESS AND BOX SPRING, A METAL BED FRAME, A NIGHTSTAND, A HIGH, NARROW, WHITE WOOD SHELVING UNIT, A LOW, NATURAL WOOD BOOKCASE, 2 CHAIRS, AN OPTIONAL DHURRIE OR KILLIM RUG, AND OPTIONAL ORIGINAL ART WORKS BY WELL-KNOWN ARTISTS.
+THE BEDROOM HAS A NEW, QUEEN-SIZED, HIGH QUALITY MATTRESS AND BOX SPRING, AND A METAL BED FRAME, AN OPTIONAL DHURRIE OR KILLIM RUG, AND OPTIONAL ORIGINAL ART WORKS BY WELL-KNOWN ARTISTS.

-THE 150' BEDROOM HAS A LARGE DOUBLE-DOOR WALK-IN CLOSET, WITH A HANGING POLE, 2 LARGE SHELVES, AND A LARGE FLOOR SPACE FOR SHOES, ETC., SO YOU MAY NOT NEED A CHEST OF DRAWERS.
-A CHEST AND A SMALL DESK ARE ITEMS YOU MAY OR MAY NOT NEED OR WANT TO GET.
+THE BEDROOM HAS A LARGE DOUBLE-DOOR WALK-IN CLOSET, WITH A HANGING POLE, 2 LARGE SHELVES, AND A LARGE FLOOR SPACE FOR SHOES, ETC.

 THE RENT FOR THE 150' BEDROOM IS $1700.